-Remember The Wonderful Wizard of Oz book by Frank Baum?
+Remember the book The Wonderful Wizard of Oz by Frank Baum?

 If you do, you must recall how everybody was scared of the Wizard of Oz.
 The whole country lived in fear.
-But the powerful never-seen wizard turned out to be a humbug - an impostor.
-To reveal that, though, he had to be seen for who he was, - not for who he was trying to pretend to be.
+But the powerful, never-seen wizard turned out to be a humbug -- an impostor.
+To reveal that truth, though, he had to be seen for who he was - not for who he was pretending to be.

-In a similar way, anxiety (and its close relative Obsessive Compulsive Disorder (OCD) trick us into seeing danger in neutral, non-dangerous situations.
+In a similar way, anxiety (and its close relative Obsessive-Compulsive Disorder (OCD) tricks us into seeing danger in neutral, non-dangerous situations.
 To cite Oz, the Terrible, "...when you wear green spectacles, why of course everything you see looks green to you."